zekedoesgames/zekedoesgames/README.md

 2. Building websites
 3. Working with languages like Python, HTML, CSS, Luau, Bash, CMD, and more
 ---
+## My hopes for the future of tech
+> I want software to be open-source, and Linux to be the standered
+Why?
+Windows is closed source, has bloatware, and spyware intergrated Linux solves all that, with open source software regining the OS.

 <!--
 Copyright (c) 2025 ZekeV - zpl-license.github.io